-The sudden surge speaks volumes about the changing attitudes of consumers.
-In fact, a recent study by Ofgem found that as many as 6.5m people (24% of consumers) plan on owning an electric car by 2026.
+The sudden surge speaks volumes about the changing attitudes of drivers.
+In fact, a recent study by Ofgem found that as many as 6.5m people (24% of those asked) plan on driving an electric car by 2026.

 They go on to estimate that as many as 18 million electric cars could be on British roads by the time of the ban on internal combustion engines in 2030.
 With stances quickly changing and people opening their mind to ethical alternatives, expect these current trends to continue.

 If you’re someone who’s on the fence about making the switch over to electric, it’s important to remember there are a number of advantages to opting for this evolutionary type of vehicle.
 Some of the main benefits of driving an electric car include:

 With no tailpipe, electric cars emit no polluting greenhouse gases.
 At a time when global warming is becoming an increasingly alarming concern for many, having the peace of mind to know you’re doing your bit to combat it is both mentally and (in the long term) physically rewarding.

 Some cities, including London, have congestion charges in Clean Air Zones.
 These fees are sent out to discourage people from driving a heavily polluting car through certain congested areas.
 Electric cars are penalised far less heavily, if at all.